utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/chaining-requests-with-data.md

 ### Getting data with an API request

-Postman Flows can get data using a request from one of your existing collections by creating a **Send Request** block and selecting the request from the **Add request** field.
-If your collection includes a [saved response](/docs/sending-requests/responses/#saving-responses), the **Send Request** block will preload the response's structure so you can select specific fields from within the response.
+In Postman Flows, a **Send Request** block can get data using a request from one of your existing collections.
+If your collection includes a [saved response](/docs/sending-requests/responses/#saving-responses), the **Send Request** block will preload the response's structure so you can get values from specific key-value pairs inside the response.

 1. [Create a collection](/docs/getting-started/creating-the-first-collection/) named Random User Collection and add a GET request with this URL: `https://randomuser.me/api/`.

 1. Select **Send**.

     ![Create a request](https://assets.postman.com/postman-docs/v10/flow-get-request-v10.jpg)

+1. Select **Save**.

 1. [Create a new flow](/docs/postman-flows/flows-intro/building-your-first-flow/) and connect a **Send Request** block to the **Start** block.